princecodes2/princecodes2/README.md

 # Hello, I'm Prince Soni! 👋

-Welcome to my GitHub profile!
-I’m currently pursuing a Bachelor of Computer Applications (BCA) at Poornima University, and I have a keen interest in data analysis.
-I've recently completed a two-month internship at GRRAS Solutions, where I gained hands-on experience with data analysis and SQL.
+I’m a recent Bachelor of Computer Applications (BCA) graduate from Poornima University, with a strong passion for Data Analysis and Artificial Intelligence.
+I recently completed a two-month internship at GRRAS Solutions, where I gained hands-on experience in data analysis and SQL, working with real-world datasets to extract insights and support decision-making.

 ## 🌟 About Me

-- **Education:** BCA 3rd year student at Poornima University
+- **Education:** I recently Completed my BCA(AI-DS) from Poornima University
-- **Experience:** Interned in Data Analysis at GRRAS Solutions
+- **Experience:** Interned in Data Analysis at GRRAS Solutions Pvt.
+Ltd.
-- **Skills:** SQL, Data Analysis, Data Visualization
+- **Skills:** Python, Advanced Excel, Power-Bi, Machine Learning, NLP, SQL, Data Analysis, Data Visualization
-- **Projects:** California Sales Analysis, Tesla Stock Sales Analysis
+- **Projects:** California Sales Analysis, Tesla Stock Sales Analysis, Marvel Movies Data Analysis, Text to Classify Emotion.

 ## 🚀 What I'm Working On